 Keep your home clean

-- Clean floors, carpets, furniture, and countertops regularly.
+- Clean floors, carpets, furniture, and counter tops regularly.
 Use products that kill germs.

-- Be sure your bathroom is clean.
+- Keep your bathroom clean.

 - Don't keep plants or flowers indoors.
 If you garden, wear gloves.